12 Best PPC Platforms in 2025

 3. Facebook

-Given it’s almost 3 billion user base, Facebook is a great PPC platform.
+Given its almost 4 billion user base, Facebook (now also known as Meta) is one of the best pay-per-click platforms.
 It allows you to target granular audiences based on demographics, interests, user behavior and other key factors.
 It also lets you retarget ads based on user activity.

 Facebook's ad platform operates on an auction basis, so you can set a budget and bid on keywords.